annitya/eZ-completion/readme.md

 Roadmap 1.0.4:
 --------------
+* Inspections for field-accessors.
+* ez_field_value-helper?
+* Determine if configured environment should be tied to selected interpreter.
+* Yml-completions for controllers, matchers, views, etc...
 * Add completions to entities returned by the API-repository.
     - Ex: ContentType returned from loadContentType...(...)
 * Make field-descriptions available.